forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Conflict in Croatia
 [in consideration]

 Similar as the [conflict regarding Slovenia](#conflict-regarding-slovenia).
-Additionally a peace-treaty was (ab)used to arm Croatian forces, which then conquered Serbian settlements within the republic of Croatia which opted to remain with Yugoslavia.
-The Croatian forces focused on conquering the territory by military force instead of convincing the local population of a common future.
+Additionally a peace-treaty was (ab)used to  provide offensive capabilities to Croatian forces of the separatist government, which then conquered Serbian settlements within the republic of Croatia which opted to remain with Yugoslavia.
+The forces focused on conquering the territory by military force instead of convincing the local population of a common future.

+> Defensive capabilities Croatia had for long, Tito being himself Croatian and Slovenian looked that local self determination was backed by self defense forces [to cite].

 > The conflict itself is discussed in [Conflict regarding Croatia](yugoslavia_breakup.md#conflict-regarding-croatia) on the page [Breakup of Yugoslavia](yugoslavia_breakup.md)

 #### Conflict regarding Bosnia
-> currently not considered
+> currently not discussed.

 #### Conflict regarding Kosovo